 - 1. An SPI Compatible SDHC/SD/microSD card MUST be used.
 Diablo16 along with other 4D Systems Processors requires SPI mode to communicate with the SD card.
 If a non-SPI compatible SD card is used, then the processor will not be able to mount the card. - 2.
 Read disturbance is a well-known issue with flash memory devices, such as microSD cards, where reading data from a flash cell can cause the nearby cells in the same memory block to change over time.
 This issue can be prevented by using industrial-grade microSD cards with read disturb protection.
 Industrial-grade microSD cards have firmware that actively monitors the read operation and refreshes areas of memory that have high traffic and even move data around to prevent read disturb error from occurring.
 Furthermore, manufacturers may choose to implement read disturb protection on a specific part of the flash memory only, such that the beginning part of the memory might not be protected.
 The RMPET utility in Workshop4 is designed to create the first partition at an offset from the start of the microSD card to account for this situation.
-It is therefore recommended to always partition and format an industrial microSD card using the RMPET utility before using it with 4D Systems processors.
-Many commercial grade cards designed for Cameras etc, do not handle read disturb well at all, and therefore it is always recommended to use an Industrial grade microSD card with 4D modules.
+It is therefore recommended to always partition and format an industrial microSD card s designed for Cameras etc, do not handle read disturb well at all, and therefore it is always recommended to use an Industrial grade microSD card with 4D modules.
 4D offers one that is tried and tested, on our website.